 Often, when I tell someone the name of my business – A Friendly Divorce – they laugh.
 “A Friendly Divorce?
 Ha, Ha.
 That’s an oxymoron.”
 Others think we only help couples that are already friendly.
-And, they wonder how much business we could possibly do if our target market is divorcing couples that get along.
+And, they wonder how busy we could possibly be if our clients are divorcing couples that get along.
 In fact, very few of our clients walk into our office feeling friendly.
-Our goal is to turn that around and get them to a place where friendly (or at least polite) is possible.
+Our goal is to turn that around and get them to a place where friendly, friendlier, or at very least polite, is possible.

-We know that the fight serves a purpose for a divorcing couple and is often a critical part of the process.
+However, we know that the fight in a divorce serves a purpose and is often a critical part of the process.
 Of course, we believe that the fight is best staged in the mediator’s office and not in a courtroom with attorney assistance.
 Why do couples going through divorce fight?
 Well, in general, the fight serves six functions.

 - To enable the partners to determine if reconciliation is possible.